Sara Pankenier Weld

 In April 2021 she co-organized (with Sven Spieker) a conference on Fallout: Chernobyl and the Ecology of Disaster at UCSB, which also included an interview with Director Holly Morris who directed "Babushkas of Chernobyl" in partnership with the Carsey-Wolf Center.

-During her 2018-2019 research leave, Sara was a guest researcher in comparative literature at the Department of Culture and Aesthetics at Stockholm University in Stockholm, Sweden, where she was working on a new book project on the uses of childhood in Nabokov's texts.
+During her 2018-2019 research leave, Sara was a guest researcher in comparative literature at the Department of Culture and Aesthetics at Stockholm University in Stockholm, Sweden, where she was working on her book project on childhood in Nabokov's writings.

 In summer 2019, Sara was a Stipendiat at the International Youth Library in Munich, Germany, where she pursued new research on childhood and Indigeneity in northern literature for children, from North America, Scandinavia, and Russia.